 There are a lot of products on the market that claim they help reduce acne.
-I am skeptical of these products.
-Most of them are made with synthetic chemicals, fragrances, preservatives, and other additives that have no business being on anyone’s skin.
-They are also costly; some exorbitantly so.
+Many of them are made with synthetic chemicals, fragrances, preservatives, and other additives that may not be beneficial for the skin.
+They can also be very expensive.

 When my face began to break out again, I decided to look for a natural product that helps fight acne, and found Witch Hazel.